arez/arez/README.md

 * Should be able to ensure all the collections returned by repositories are immutable ... at least in debug builds

-* Add a TimedDisposer that will dispose after a time.
-It should also be Disposable.
-In the browser it will use setTimeout and clearTimeout()

 * Enhance Watcher so that it times out after specified time and self disposes.
 Probably implement via TimedDisposer that is disposed as part of effect..

 * Add an adapter that is like a "when" produces a promise that resolves when a condition occurs, is rejected when another condition occurs or when the adapter is disposed.
-Andd a timed variant that uses TimedDisposer undercovers.
+And a timed variant that uses TimedDisposer undercovers.

 * Consider an abstraction like https://github.com/danielearwicker/computed-async-mobx/